The effects of parental narcissism can be far-reaching, with sons of narcissistic mothers struggling later in life.

 What Is a Narcissist?

 We call people narcissists when they show selfish tendencies.
-Narcissistic Personality Disorder, however, is a recognized psychological disorder which affects around 1% of the general population.
+Narcissistic Personality Disorder, however, is a recognized psychological disorder that affects around 1% of the general population.
 Recognizing narcissists can be difficult because we use the term so liberally.
 It is even more so when we are trying to recognize such behaviours in a parent.

 Delusions of Grandeur

 The primary defining characteristic of a narcissist us an imposing sense of self-importance.
-This is more than just vanity and self-absorption, it is the real belief they are special and superior than others.
+This is more than just vanity and self-absorption, it is the real belief they are special and superior to others.
 They believe they are too good for ordinary things and only deserve the best in any situation.
 Narcissists only want to associate with those of higher status and have the finer things in life.

 Narcissists live in a fantasy that they are better than everyone else, even when facts don’t support it.
 Evidence that they are not who they think they are will be ignored and rationalized away.
 Anything or anyone that threatens to burst the bubble will be met with rage and defensiveness.
 This forces those close to them to adhere to this twisted reality.